 Supplemental health insurance plans, including fixed indemnity plans, are structured to help fill in the coverage gaps that exist with many major medical plans.
 You receive additional insurance protection to help you pay for expenses when unexpected medical accidents or illnesses occur.
-That’s because a supplemental health insurance plan provides you cash benefits that you may use for any type of expense you choose, including your deductible, copayments or coinsurance.
-Some people find they even use the cash benefits from their supplemental health plan to pay for everyday living expenses, such as car payments, rent or mortgage, or child care.
+That’s because a supplemental health insurance plan provides you monetary benefits that you may use for any type of expense you choose, including your deductible, copayments or coinsurance.
+Some people find they even use the money from their supplemental health plan to pay for everyday living expenses, such as car payments, rent or mortgage, or childcare.

 Just as with short term medical coverage, supplemental health insurance does not meet the ACA requirements for minimum essential coverage.
 This type of plan is designed to work with your existing major medical coverage, not replace it.

 What are other advantages to purchasing a supplemental health insurance plan?

 - Low premiums

 - Supplemental health insurance provides you with a cost-effective means of managing your out-of-pocket expenses during qualifying medical emergencies or critical illnesses.

 - Guaranteed coverage

 - Coverage starts as soon as you purchase the plan.
 (Be sure to check your state’s regulations on pre-existing conditions and limitations).

 - This benefit extends to any illness or injury covered by your plan.